-What is Cholesterol and facts you should know about Cholesterol
+What is Cholesterol and Must Know Facts About Cholesterol

-I, personally, suffer from some disorder in my cholesterol as per my recent lipid profile which shows that I have exceeded the desirable limit and reached the border line also.
+I, personally, suffer from some disorders in my cholesterol levels as per my recent lipid profile which shows that I have exceeded the desirable limit and reached the borderline also.
 So, I am getting treatment for it and am also researching on this subject for keeping control over my cholesterol levels with some knowledge and self-help.

 So, naturally, I thought of sharing this knowledge with you also.
 The result is this article.

 Cholesterol Facts, Causes, and Functions Explained